erichgess/erichgess.github.io/source/_posts/2014-04-04-type-providers-tutorial-part-2.markdown

 ##### Testing
 Build and send our Library to F# Interactive then open the "Tutorial" namespace.
 Try executing `Tutorial.Hello.StaticProperty` and see what you get.
 It should be `val it : string = "World!"`.
 Which is awesome!
 We now have a generated type which actually does something!

+### Adding a Static Method
+Finally, we'll add a static method to our `Hello` type.
+To keep things consistent, this method will also return "World!".

+Again, the work will be done by updating `CreateType()`.
+In this case, we'll add a ProvidedMethod to our `Hello` type.
+In the code sample below, I left out the StaticProperty to keep the code snippet small:
+{% codeblock lang:fsharp %}
+        let staticMeth =
+            ProvidedMethod(methodName = "StaticMethod",
+                           parameters = [],
+                           returnType = typeof<string>,
+                           IsStaticMethod = true,
+                           InvokeCode = (fun args ->
+                              <@@ "World!" @@>))
+        t.AddMember staticMeth
+{% endcodeblock %}

+##### Breakdown

+There isn't much which is different between adding a static method and a static property.
+We use a different type: `ProvidedMethod`.
+Also note that to make this static we set the `IsStaticMethod` property to `true` rather than the `IsStatic` property.  `InvokeCode` is the function which will be executed when this method is called.
+In our case, it will just return "World!".

+##### Testing

+Try executing `Tutorial.Hello.StaticMethod();;` and see what you get :).